core-wg/resource-directory/draft-ietf-core-resource-directory.md

 A new registration resource may be created at any time to supersede an existing registration, replacing the registration parameters and links.

+The following rules apply for an update identified by a given (ep, d) value pair:
+* when the parameter values of the Update generate the same attribute values as already present, the location of the already existing registration is returned.
+* when for a given (ep, d) value pair the the update generates attribute values which are different from the existing one, the existing registration is removed and a new registration with a new location is created.
+* when the (ep, d) value pair of the update is different from any existing regsitration, a new registration is generated.

 The posted link-format document can (and typically does) contain relative references both in its link targets and in its anchors, or contain empty anchors.
 The RD server needs to resolve these references in order to faithfully represent them in lookups.